2 years to reach maturity

 More images of Poinsettia

 Euphorbia pulcherrima is a shrub or small tree species from the Euphorbiaceae family.
-Mostly grown as a potted indoor plant, it is especially popular at Christmas time, due to its attractive leaves.
+Mostly grown as a potted indoor plant, it is especially popular at Christmas time, due to its attractive, bright red leaves.
 Most of the foliage is made up of dark green leaves measuring between 7-16cm long.
 Brightly coloured modified leaf structures, termed bracts, are often mistaken for flower petals because of their red colour and arrangement at certain times of the year.
 Tiny yellow flowers are actually held in the middle of these.
 Poinsettia can be grown outdoors in frost-free regions and it may reach up to 4m in height.
 Ingestion may cause discomfort and contact with milky sap may irritate skin and eyes.

 Common problems with Poinsettia

 Plant with other Euphorbias, Dusty Miller and Chrysanthemums.

 How to harvest Poinsettia

 Take basal stem cuttings from late spring-early summer, dip ends in warm water to stop bleeding, root in well-draining seedling mix.